thm-projects/arsnova-flashcards/tests/HOWTOTEST.md

 #### Running the E2E Tests

-Given you have the meteor server running, you can run the E2E-Tests with the following commands.
+Given you have the meteor server running, you can run the E2E-Tests with the following commands **from the projects root directory (/cards)**.

 *Note*: you can automate an GUI Browser for demonstration purposes by changing ```-v ENV_USE_GUI_BROWSER:"False"``` to ```-v ENV_USE_GUI_BROWSER:"True"``` in all of the commands.